mozilla/ecosystem-platform/docs/reference/tokens.md

 ## Token Pruning

 FxA has a [token pruning script](https://github.com/mozilla/fxa/blob/main/packages/fxa-auth-server/scripts/prune-tokens.ts) which runs via cron and is responsible for removing stale tokens in our system.
 The actual token limits and values are variables which we may modify at any time and aren't in the repository.

+A session token that has a device record will never be pruned, because that would break Sync.
+So we only prune tokens if there’s no corresponding device in the db.